Dan Wall

-Daniel Lee Wall, Jr. (born September 7, 1953, Atlanta, Georgia, US) is an American jazz organist and pianist.
+Daniel Lee Wall Jr. (September 7, 1953 – April 14, 2026) was an American jazz organist, pianist and university professor.

+Life and career

 Wall was leading his own small group at Atlanta club the Carousel while still in high school.
 He attended the Berklee College of Music, then worked with Karl Ratzer from 1974 to 1977.
-Following this he played extensively with Jeremy Steig (1977-1982) and recorded with Ike Isaacs and Maxine Sullivan; he would also lead a trio with Isaacs and Steve Ellington during this time.
+Following this he played extensively with Jeremy Steig (1977–1982) and recorded with Ike Isaacs and Maxine Sullivan; he would also lead a trio with Isaacs and Steve Ellington during this time.

 In the 1980s he worked with Steve Grossman, Jimmy Madison, Henry Mancini, David Earle Johnson, and Eddie Gomez, and in the 1990s with John Abercrombie, Adam Nussbaum, Christoph Schweitzer, and Jerry Bergonzi.
-In addition to his work in pop and jazz idioms, he also does studio work for film scores and the advertising industry.
+In addition to his work in pop and jazz idioms, he also did studio work for film scores and the advertising industry.
 He married singer Carol Veto in the 1980s; she sang in a group he led from 1985 to 1988.

+He taught at Oberlin College from 2001 until his retirement in 2025.
+Wall died on April 14, 2026, at the age of 72.